Valencia – The city of strength

 Travelers can jog or cycle through the park.
 There are also areas to do other sports activities as well.
 The Garden of Turia also contains cafes, bars, and restaurants offering refreshment and food for parkgoers.
 It is also home to one of the most popular children’s activities in Valencia.
 A large Gulliver giant from the book “Gulliver’s Travels” was built in the park.
 It was designed so kids could climb, slide, and play on the massive installation.
 Families will find plenty to see and do inside The Garden of Turia.

 The City of Arts and Sciences is said to be the most important tourist destination in all of Valencia.
 Opened in 1998, The City of Arts and Sciences has been listed as one of the 12 Treasures of Spain.
 The attraction is made up of six zones, and each offers visitors something different.
 There are dedicated exhibits to nature, opera, theater, and much more.
 In addition, it contains a 3D panoramic cinema that shows educational films to those who visit.
 While The City of Arts and Sciences contains a lot of amazing exhibits, the real wonder is the structure that houses it which is an architectural marvel.

 Circuit Ricardo Tormo

-Built in 1999, the Circuit Ricardo Tormo is one of the tracks Formula One teams use to test their cars.
+Built in 1999, the Circuit Ricardo Tormo was one of the tracks Formula One teams used to test their cars.
 However, it isn’t just Formula One drivers who get to experience the circuit.
-The Pure McLaren driving experience gives visitors the chance to get behind the wheel of some of the world’s finest race cars.
+Offered at the circuit usually once a year, the Pure McLaren driving experience gives visitors the chance to get behind the wheel of some of the world’s finest race cars.
 The experience offers expert coaching to learners and allows them to become better drivers while also increasing their ability to drive high-performance sports cars.